 - 1. Find that the project is exempt from the provisions of CEQA for the reasons stated in this Board Letter and in the record; - 2.
-Indicate its intent to designate the subject property as a County Landmark, as recommended by the Historical Landmarks and Records Commission; and - 3.
+Indicate its intent to designate the subject property as a County Landmark, as recommended by the Historical Landmarks and Records Commission; and Adopt a resolution to designate the Owen Brown Gravesite as a County Landmark as recommended by the County Historical Landmarks and Records Commission. - 3.
 Instruct County Counsel to prepare the necessary final documents to designate the subject property as a County Landmark for the Board's consideration.